screencloud/website-monitor-testmo/docs/testmo/TESTMO_GITHUB_INTEGRATION.md

    - Metrics updated

 4. **Issue Management**
-   - If website down, create GitHub issue
+   - If website down, create GitHub issue (if configured)
    - Link issue to test case in Testmo
    - Track issue resolution

 5. **Monitoring**
    - View results in Testmo
-   - Track issues in GitHub
+   - Track issues in GitHub (if configured)
    - Monitor trends and metrics

 ---